Learning-and-Intelligent-Systems/kitchen-worlds/documentation/docs/index.md

 (cd pddlstream; ./downward/build.py)
 ```

-4. Build IK solvers (If using PR2)
+4. Build IK solvers (If using PR2; skip this if you're only using floating gripper)

-IKFast solver for PR2 arm planning:
+IKFast solver for PR2 arm planning (the default IK):

 ```shell
 ## sudo apt-get install python-dev
 (cd pybullet_planning/pybullet_tools/ikfast/pr2; python setup.py)
 ```

-TracIK for PR2 base, torso, and arm planning:
+TracIK for PR2 base, torso, and arm planning (this is better, but requires Ubuntu):

 ```shell
 cd ..